Nico-Posateri/6502-assembly/0-README.md

 The Stella emulator can be obtained at: https://stella-emu.github.io/

-Gopher 2600 emulator was also used for its debugging tools, found at: https://github.com/JetSetIlly/Gopher2600
+The Gopher2600 emulator was also used for its debugging tools, found at: https://github.com/JetSetIlly/Gopher2600

 The DASM assembler can be obtained via: https://dasm-assembler.github.io/